Epsilon-Lee/Epsilon-Lee.github.io/_posts/redmond_rg/2018-01-30-THUMT-Code-Reading-1.md

 ---
 layout: post
-title: "THUNMT Code Reading Part 1: Execution of Functional Flow"
+title: "THUMT Code Reading Part 1: Execution of Functional Flow"
 author: Guanlin Li
 tag: redmond_rg
 ---

 `Guanlin Li drafted`

-> [THUNMT](https://github.com/thumt/THUMT) is an open-source neural machine translation (nmt) code base or toolkit for fast prototype development.
+> [THUMT](https://github.com/thumt/THUMT) is an open-source neural machine translation (nmt) code base or toolkit for fast prototype development.
 Since our team is doing research on nmt or more general structured prediction tasks.
-We have chosen THUNMT as our research prototype, so many thanks to [Yang Liu's team](http://nlp.csai.tsinghua.edu.cn/~ly/).
+We have chosen THUMT as our research prototype, so many thanks to [Yang Liu's team](http://nlp.csai.tsinghua.edu.cn/~ly/).
 >
 > This post is about understanding the basic functional flow of the code, that is the execution flow from the program entrance.
-Since I am quite new to TensorFlow (which is THUNMT's underlying framework), most of the words below is more a learning process record than a deeper coding trick interpretation.
+Since I am quite new to TensorFlow (which is THUMT's underlying framework), most of the words below is more a learning process record than a deeper coding trick interpretation.
 However, hope it will help you better understand the code functionally and enjoy reading.
 More specifically, this post mainly focus on the `trainer.py` code.

 [TOC]

-### 1. `main` function in `thunmt/bin/trainer.py`
+### 1. `main` function in `thumt/bin/trainer.py`

 Almost all (supervised) deep learning training process is abstracted as 3 main components: